nicholaelaw/nicholaelaw.github.io/7-utils.md

 > Let the velocity be \\( v_{this} \\).

-If, however, there's multiple underscores in the paragraph, regardless of whether it's inline math, the math breaks:
+If, however, there's multiple underscores in the paragraph, the math breaks:

 	Let the velocities be \\( v_{eeny} \\) and \\( v_{meeny} \\)